EB-ResNet research strategy

 1 Prioritizing patient-centred research

-- Develop disease-modifying and curative therapies
+- Developing disease-modifying and curative therapies

-- Improve clinical-care and symptom-relief through research
+- Improving clinical care and symptom relief through research

 2 Working in partnership

-EB-ResNet’s strategy for the period 2020-2024 acknowledges the previous decade of development and reduction-to-practice of diverse therapy technologies relevant to EB, the rapid expansion of translational research and clinical trials, and growing interest and engagement of the biopharma and healthtech sectors in EB.
+EB-ResNet’s strategy for the period 2020-2024 acknowledges the previous decade of development and reduction-to-practice of diverse therapy technologies relevant to EB, the rapid expansion of translational research and clinical trials, and growing interest and engagement of the biopharma and health tech sectors in EB.

-To build on these developments over the next 5 years, EB-ResNet will continue to prioritize and highlight unmet clinical needs and opportunities to stakeholders, including other organisations supporting EB research, and potential partners in industry.
+To build on these developments over the next 5 years, EB-ResNet will continue to prioritise and highlight unmet clinical needs and opportunities to stakeholders, including other organisations supporting EB research, and potential partners in the industry.
 It will continue its support of fundamental research that leads to a better understanding of the causes and consequences of EB, thus allowing identification of novel and better therapeutic targets and concepts.
-EB-ResNet’s support for early-stage research aims to de-risk investment by industry partners in later preclinical research and clinical trials of patient-prioritized treatments.
+EB-ResNet’s support for early-stage research aims to de-risk investment by industry partners in later preclinical research and clinical trials of patient-prioritised treatments.

 3 Driving clinical translation and adoption of treatments

 EB-ResNet will also build a portfolio of activities framed around exploiting the knowledge, know-how and intellectual property derived from successful research outcomes, and their translation into clinical applications.
-EB-ResNet will advocate on behalf of patients, and work with industry partners and other stakeholders, regulators and healthcare commissioners and providers to promote adoption and delivery of affordable effective treatments.
+EB-ResNet will advocate on behalf of patients and work with industry partners and other stakeholders, regulators and healthcare commissioners and providers to promote adoption and delivery of effective, affordable treatments.